dotlang/language/README.md

 - If expression inside loop evaluates to a value, `loop` can be used as an expression:
 `var t:int[] = loop(var x:10) x` or simply `var t:int[] = loop(10)` because a loop without body will evaluate to the counter.

 ### import
 You can import a source code file using below statement.
 Note that import, will add symbols (functions and types) inside that source code to the current symbol table:
-- You can only import one module in each import statement.
+- You can only import one module in each import statement (No wildcard).

 ```
 ;Starting a path with slash means its absolute path (relative to include path).
 Otherwise it is relative to the current file